xReniar/OCR-Dataset-Generator/README.md

 # OCR dataset generator
 This project is a tool for downloading and managing `OCR` datasets, combining online and local sources.
-It supports the creation of training data for `text detection` and `text recognition`.
+It supports the creation of training data for `text detection` and `text recognition` for various OCR tools.

 <img src="./docs/Pipeline.png" width=100%>